Here are definitions of the terms you'll see most often on the CityGrows platform:

 Dashboard - The CityGrows dashboard is where you see all the processes that are related to you.
 All processes from any workflow that you're part of or that you've applied to will appear there.
 The CityGrows dashboard is "smart" - it looks different for each staff person who accesses the software, because each person has a different role and different tasks at any given time.
 The processes that require your immediate attention are highlighted at the top of your Dashboard.
 Confused?
 Keep reading!

 Reviews - Government workflows often include Reviews: when one or more staff members must evaluate a process, and determine whether to Approve (move it forward in the workflow), Request changes, or Reject / Halt the workflow.
 Admins can easily see all the processes they need to review by clicking on the Reviews tab at the top of their Dashboard.
+It's strongly recommended that you use a Role to add one or more of your team members to each Review step/ section of your workflows.

 Process ID - Each process instance has a unique ID number assigned to it.
 These numbers are assigned sequentially.
+There's also the option to use the Process ID as part of a Custom-formatted ID unique to each process.

 Template - Templates are workflows that are designed to be copied and customized.
 They're examples of workflows that governments have made on CityGrows that are available for you to duplicate, edit, and then use.
 Here's a link to our public template showcase.